santhoshtr/vue-banana-i18n/README.md

 ## Directive

 The `v-i18n` directive as illustrated in below example is also useful.
+It sets the text for the node.
+HTML values if any, will be escaped.

 ``` html
 <div id="app">